Survey on the Evaluation of Generative Models in Music: Evaluation of usability user experience

 \subsection{User data collection: Quantitative}

-The key quantitative data collection technique used to evaluate generative AI systems are \emph{questionnaires}.
+\alex{The primary quantitative method for evaluating generative AI systems is the use of \emph{questionnaires}}\strikethrough{The key quantitative data collection technique used to evaluate generative AI systems are \emph{questionnaires}}.
 These are used to quantify both subjective feelings of a system's usability as well as more experiential aspects.
-Typically, these questionnaires place statements against a Likert-type scale \cite{likert_technique_1932} that rates on a scale, e.g., from 1--5, how much a user agrees or disagrees with a statement.
+Typically, these questionnaires use a Likert-type scale \cite{likert_technique_1932} \alex{to measure user agreement with statements on a scale (e.g., 1–5)}\strikethrough{that rates on a scale, e.g., from 1--5, how much a user agrees or disagrees with a statement}.

 Several standard questionnaire measures exist to evaluate the usability of technology.
 Common examples are the NASA Task Load Index \cite{hart_nasa-task_2006} and the Standard System Usability Scale \cite{bangor_empirical_2008}.
 For AI music interfaces, we found several evaluations (e.g., \cite{hunt_empirical_2021}) using the Cognitive Dimensions of Notations questionnaire \cite{blackwell_cognitive_2000}, which assess several cognitive qualities of the interface such as whether the system has many hidden elements of represents information in a diffuse way.